Zyabridos/ansible-container-orchestrator/README.md

 # Ansible Container Orchestrator

-This project uses **Ansible** to automate the provisioning and deployment of containerized applications like Redmine across multiple servers.
+This project uses **Ansible** to automate the provisioning and deployment of containerized applications (currently for this example I am using Redmine image) across multiple servers.
 It installs required system tools like `pip` and the `docker` Python module on a group of web servers.

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/Zyabridos/devops-for-programmers-project-76/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/Zyabridos/devops-for-programmers-project-76/actions)